jespinal/PE-Category-Filter/readme.txt

 This plugin allows you to **exclude** posts that belong to certain categories from your **home page**, while they will still be reachable from the inner sections of your site.

-This is an ad-hoc solution that aims to do **one** thing, and do it **right** with near the smallest footprint possible.
+This is an ad-hoc solution that aims to do **one** thing, and do it **right**, with near the smallest footprint possible.
 So please note the following:

 * The functionality of this plugin can not be limited to a given widget on the home page.
 Example: